 Applying a second coat

-A single coat is hardly enough to cover the wood surface so you will need to apply a second coat.
+A single coat is hardly enough to cover the wood surface, so you must apply a second coat.

 The best way is to wait for the first one to have dried before applying it again.

-Do not apply stain on top of an old layer if they are still wet or damp, otherwise, the stain may be absorbed and you will end up with different shades that show
+Do not apply stain on top of an old layer if they are still wet or damp.
+Otherwise, it may absorb the stain, and you will end up with different shades that show.

 You should also see our post: How to Protect Cedarwood.